digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/introduction/index.md

       notes: |

-        Data Visualization began to emerge in the 16th century, this Keeping scientific data in tabular form
+        Data Visualization began to emerge in the 16th century, prior to this data visualization was limited to maps and diagrams.

+        Creation of co-ordinate systems
+        Theories in errors of measurement and estimation Collection of social and demographic data
+        Keeping scientific data in tabular form

     - content: |